Hazem584/Cure-Web/README.md

-# Cure App
+# Cure Web

 ## 📌 Project Overview
-Cure App is a smart healthcare application that enables patients to book doctors online anytime, anywhere.
+Cure Web is a smart healthcare Website that enables patients to book appointments with doctors online, anytime, anywhere.
-The app allows users to:
+The Website allows users to:
 - Search and book doctors easily.
 - Receive appointment reminders.
-- Manage consultations in a simple and efficient way.
+- Manage consultations efficiently.

 ---

 ## 👥 Team Members
-- [Your Name 1] – Role (e.g., Frontend Developer)
-- [Your Name 2] – Role (e.g., Backend Developer)
-- [Your Name 3] – Role (e.g., Mobile App Developer)
-- [Your Name 4] – Role (e.g., UI/UX Designer)
+- [Hazem Mohammed Mohammed]
+- [Ayad Emad Ayad]
+- [Sara Muhammed Korany]
+- [Marawan Walied Abdelaziz]
+- [Hamada Khaled Abdullah]

 ---

 ## 🎯 Objective of the Project
-The main objective of Cure App is to make healthcare more accessible and convenient by:
+The main objective of the Cure Web is to make healthcare more accessible and convenient by:
 1. Providing an easy-to-use platform for booking doctors online.
 2. Reducing waiting times and missed appointments.
 3. Sending reminders to patients about their consultation schedules.